matttrent/matttrent.com/src/remote-development.md

 - in practice, it needs a million command line arguments and you can run it from the wrong directory
 - either overwriting your work or making needless copies
-- pros:
-    - local copy
-    - use any editor, just run from the shell
-    - don't need to be online
-    - easily adaptable to your needs
-- cons:
-    - syncing can mess things up, even with the helper scripts below
-    - need to run manually after making changes
-    - have to like commandline scripting

 [rsync]: https://rsync.samba.org/